 Since they could pull chairs to counter and hold measuring cups and spoons in their hands, my kids have been helping me in the kitchen.
 They’ve taken on more independence as they’ve grown older, a major benefit of letting them get used cooking and baking from an early age.
-My oldest daughter has moved beyond her obsession with cookies and waffles and now likes to make omelets or simple chicken dishes for dinner.
-Together, we’ve developed many kid-friendly recipes.

 As my kids and I work together in the kitchen, I’ve realized that cooking provides a variety of fun, hands-on learning opportunities.
 Here are some awesome ways that welcoming your kids into your kitchen can give them real-life experience with important skills: